 Grant County Lake Quality

-Wisconsin, 3 lakes, average grade C (Fair)
+Wisconsin, 3 lakes, average grade D (Poor)

 Most of the county's monitored lakes are shallow — under 50 feet — which means wind keeps the water column mixed all summer and sediment-bound phosphorus releases back into the surface layer whenever the bottom is disturbed.
-Jones Slough Lake (B) is the cleanest in the county.
+Jones Slough Lake (C) is the cleanest in the county.

 Quick Answers for Grant County